Would you like to dine like a wizard at the Three Broomsticks in The Wizarding World of Harry Potter at Universal?

 You’ll find rotisserie chicken, Shepherd’s pie, fish and chips, and Butterbeer.
 Some debate told that the Butterbeer here is better than the Butterbeer at the stands.

-You can also pop over to the Hog’s Head pub right next door and order some exclusive Wizarding World beer (our favorite spot to hangout).
+You can also pop over to the Hog’s Head Pub right next door and order some exclusive Wizarding World beer (my favorite spot to hangout).
 You will also find ales, wines and spirits.

 For the kids, they also sell juices and milk.
 But I would recommend the Pumpkin Fizz– it’s the most ‘wizard’ thing to drink.